Explore the two most ancient monuments on the ship-shaped island of Ile De La Cite, Paris: Sainte Chapelle and the Conciergerie

-Witness the most treasured relics of Christianity along with Prisoners' cells & Heros' tombs maintained during the French Revolution at the Conciergerie
+Witness the treasured artefacts of Christianity, well preserved prisoners' cells and Heroes' tombs from the French Revolution at the Conciergerie.

 Ile De La Cite Location: 2 Boulevard Du Palais, Paris